osygroup/kubernetes_logging/README.md

 Exec into the shell of es-cluster-0 pod.

-To manually create passwords for all the Elasticsearch accounts (including account 'elastic'):
+To manually create passwords for all the Elasticsearch accounts (including account 'elastic'), run this command in the shell:
 bin/elasticsearch-setup-passwords interactive

-To autogenerate passwords for all the Elasticsearch accounts (including account 'elastic'):
+To autogenerate passwords for all the Elasticsearch accounts (including account 'elastic'), run this command in the shell:
 bin/elasticsearch-setup-passwords auto -b

 ## Install Kibana (a deployment):